Parable of the Good Samaritan

 Domenico Fetti, c.
 1623

 Why did Jews, especially those in the first century, despise those who lived just north of them in Samaria?
-Many years prior their brethren, who formed the Kingdom of Israel in 930 B.C., resided in Samaria (named after the kingdom's capital city).
+Many years prior their brethren, who formed the Kingdom of Israel in 930 B.C., lived in Samaria (named after the kingdom's capital city).
 The Assyrians, however, after taking most of the Israelites captive in 723, repopulated the land with their own pagan citizens.
 Over time, the Jews living in Judea vehemently despised the Samaritans for, in part, displacing their brethren.

 Christians, as illustrated in this Samaritan centered story, are called to be merciful to all people in need and not just those we like or accept.
-Those who seek to obey God are not permitted the luxury of not caring about the needs of others simply because they are strangers.
+Those who seek to obey God are not allowed the luxury of not caring about the needs of others simply because they are strangers.
 Jesus, in fact, even rebuked His own disciples for being hostile toward these people (Luke 9:54 - 56).

 The ultimate meaning of the parable of the Good Samaritan is that we are to strive to be perfect and do what is right to all people just like our heavenly Father (Matthew 5:48).
 Only love and mercy can triumph over biases, hatred and animosity toward others.